squarecloudofc/squarecloud-status/README.md

 ## Info
 This module was developed with the aim of helping people to collect information related to their applications hosted on https://squarecloud.app
+We recommend using the Square Cloud API [@squarecloud/api](https://www.npmjs.com/package/@squarecloud/api) to get more information in addition to data from the docker environment.

 ## Install
 ```